approvals/ApprovalTests.cpp/doc/Tutorial.md

 ### Approval Files

 Approvals creates a lot of `.approved.txt` and `received.txt` files.
 The `received.txt` files are automatically deleted on a passing test, and should never be checked in to source control.
-We should adding `*.received.*` line to your `.gitignore` file.
+We suggest adding `*.received.*` line to your `.gitignore` file.

-The  `.approved.txt` files, on the other hand, need to be checked in to your soure control.
+The  `.approved.txt` files, on the other hand, need to be checked in to your source control.

-Approval Tests follows the Convention Over Configuration rule, and
+Approval Tests follows the [Convention over Configuration](/doc/Glossary.md#convention-over-configuration) rule.
+The convention used for our files is as follows:

+`FileName.TestName.approved.txt`

+So in this case, it will be

+`Tutorial.HelloApprovals.approved.txt`

+It will be located in the same directory as your tests.
+(This is [configurable](doc/Configuration.md#using-sub-directories-for-approved-files)).

 ## Video